IBM-Bluemix-Docs/node/healthcheck.md

 # Using Health check in Node.js apps
 {: #healthcheck}

-Health checks provide a simple mechanism to determine whether or not an application is behaving properly.
+Health checks provide a simple mechanism to determine whether an application is behaving properly.
 You can add Health check support to an existing Node.js application or access native Health check support from Node.js apps that are created from {{site.data.keyword.cloud_notm}} [Starter Kits](https://console.bluemix.net/developer/appservice/starter-kits/).

 ## Health check overview
 {: #overview}